scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 Up to ten search results should be displayed on a search results page.
 If the results set has more than ten results, introduce a pagination component.

+## Accessibility

+Search suggestions use a number of <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> attributes to provide additional context for screen reader users.

+* The link text for each suggestion is overwritten with a more descriptive `aria-label`
+* The text "Did you mean" is hidden to avoid duplication in the links
+* The suggestions are wrapped in a `nav` element with a descriptive `aria-label`

+Supporting evidence: Mygov accessibility review, March 2019.

 ## Alternative display

 ### No results